nipy/nipy/doc/labs/simul_activation.rst

 Generating simulated activation maps
 =====================================

-.. currentmodule:: nipy.labs.utils.simul_2d_multisubject_fmri_dataset
+.. currentmodule:: nipy.labs.utils.simul_multisubject_fmri_dataset

-The module :mod:`nipy.labs.utils.simul_2d_multisubject_fmri_dataset`
+The module :mod:`nipy.labs.utils.simul_multisubject_fmri_dataset`
-contains a function to create simulated 2D activation maps:
-:func:`make_surrogate_array`.
-The function can position various activations and add noise, both as background noise and jitter in the activation positions and amplitude.
+contains a various functions to create simulated activation maps in two, three and four dimensions.
+A 2D example is :func:`surrogate_2d_dataset`.
+The functions can position various activations and add noise, both as background noise and jitter in the activation positions and amplitude.

-This function is useful to test methods.
+These functions can be useful to test methods.

 Example
 --------